Christopher Martin joined Chambers, as a Tenant, in October 2009 following the successful completion of his 12 month pupillage.

 Christopher appears in the Crown Court daily conducting all manner of hearings.
 He is now instructed in more serious, complicated and lengthy Crown Court trials as a junior alone.
 Additionally, Christopher has developed a regular private practice in the Magistrates’ Court in respect of complicated road traffic matters for successful & professional individuals.

-Christopher is public access qualified and has expanded considerably in the last 12 months.
+Christopher is public access qualified and his practice has expanded considerably over the last few years.
 Christopher has accepted a number of instructions and, aside from the normal criminal court matters, he has recently represented a bereaved individual in relation to a Coroner’s Inquest; a Royal Navy Officer in relation to specialist advice for a forthcoming Service Complaint, and a Physiotherapist in relation to a Professional Standards Investigation.
 This is in addition to representing professional individuals at the Magistrates Court.

 Christopher has been instructed to appear in the Court of Appeal (including the Court Martial Appeal Court) on several occasions and is adept at drafting the necessary advices on appeal in relation to both conviction and sentence.
 Additionally, Christopher has also been instructed to represent servicemen in respect of Appeals.